Drone Footage of Tesla's Fremont Factory Shows New Buildings For Increased Model 3 Production

-A new building has popped up on the giant Tesla Fremont, California factory lot, drone footage shot by YouTuber California Phantom, shows the company is expanding to make room for Model 3 production.
+A new building has popped up on the giant Tesla Fremont, California factory lot, drone footage shot by YouTuber California Phantom, shows the company is expanding to make room for Tesla Model 3 production.

 The expansion is no secret, Tesla introduced their plans last year to increase square footage, included in the plans were the addition of twelve new buildings to double the size of the factory from 5.3 million square feet to 9.9 million.
 The plan was first released by the San Fransisco Chronicle.
 See it below.

 A multi-story structure was spotted in the footage which was determined to be a giant "Automated Storage & Retrieval Systems," meaning a system that oversees the robotics and automation in a warehouse.